-The EGI Platform comprises three distinct types of platforms that serve different purposes;

-- 1) The core EGI Infrastructure Platform which enables consistent access to a large federated distributed computing infrastructure such as virtualised compute, storage and network resources, and supplemental services such as Information Discovery, Accounting, Monitoring and Notification.
+The EGI Platform comprises three distinct types of platforms that serve different purposes.
+The EGI Infrastructure Platform enables consistent access to a large federated distributed computing infrastructure such as virtualised compute, storage and network resources, and supplemental services such as Information Discovery, Accounting, Monitoring and Notification.
 It enables platform integrators to utilise this solid base to build different higher-level infrastructures (virtual research environments), for example targeting the requirements emerging from a wide variety of research infrastructures as documented by the ESFRI.
-The interfaces of the Infrastructure Platform can also be extended or integrated with equivalent interfaces operated by external infrastructure providers, so that different RIs can be seamlessly operated. - 2) The EGI Collaboration Platform extends Infrastructure Platform and facilitates synergies between Research Communities by providing services that are common across user communities without being domain-specific or critical to the operation of EGI itself.
-Services such as federated AAI (for Platform Users), Service Desks or meeting planning systems are examples of such collaborative services. - 3) Collaboration Platforms, which sit on top of the Infrastructure Platform and make user of the Collaboration Platforms where required.
-The Collaboration Platforms provide domain specific access to the distributed EGI computing infrastructure and integrating elements of its platforms into domain specific Virtual Research Environments.
+The Infrastructure Platform interfaces can also be extended or integrated with equivalent ones operated by external infrastructure providers, so that different RIs can be seamlessly operated.

+Extending the EGI Infrastructure Platform, the EGI Collaboration Platform facilitates synergies between Research Communities by providing services that are common across user communities without being domain-specific or critical to the operation of EGI itself.
+Services such as federated AAI (for Platform Users), Service Desks or meeting planning systems are examples of such facilitating collaborative services.

+On top of the EGI Infrastructure Platform, while making use of the EGI Collaboration Platform where required, any numbers of EGI Community Platforms provide domain specific access to the distributed EGI computing infrastructure and integrating elements of its platforms into domain specific Virtual Research Environments.

-This document describes how services that are part of the EGI operations portfolio [D4.3] that contribute to the implementation of the EGI Infrastructure Platform and Collaboration Platform, can be adopted and/or extended by external Research Infrastructures (RIs) to support integrated operations.
+This document presents how services that are part of the EGI operations portfolio [D4.3] that contribute to the implementation of the EGI Infrastructure Platform and Collaboration Platform, can be adopted and/or extended by external Research Infrastructures (RIs) to support integrated operations.

-Services of the Infrastructure Platform are presented in Chapter 2, which describes how integrated RIs can share topology information in GOCDB (Section 2.1), exchange accounting information (Section 2.2), and be seamlessly monitored (section 2.3 and 2.4) and discovered (section 2.5).
-Chapter 3 describes the role of the EGI helpdesk system (GGUS) and xGUS as collaboration service facilitating support to multiple user communities.
-Chapter 3 also describes how various support configuration can be implemented through different helpdesk integration strategies.
+Services of the Infrastructure Platform are presented in Chapter 2, which provides information about how integrated RIs can share topology information in GOCDB (Section 2.1), exchange accounting information (Section 2.2), be seamlessly monitored (section 2.3 and 2.4) and discovered (section 2.5).
+Chapter 3 describes the potential role of the EGI helpdesk system (GGUS) and xGUS as collaboration service facilitating support to multiple user communities, making use of different RIs and relying on the deployment of different software technologies.
+Chapter 3 describes how various support configuration can be implemented through different helpdesk integration strategies.
 Finally, Chapter 4 concludes the document.